 Do Institutional Members Have Any Responsibilities?

 Institutions that become members of QDR are required to designate an Institutional Representative to serve as liaison between the institution and QDR.
 Through that appointee, QDR member institutions decide which of the data projects their affiliates deposit count against their institution’s allotment, and also participate in repository governance, in part through electing the members of the repository’s Research Advisory Board and Technical Advisory Board.
-Beginning in July 2021, a member institution’s Institutional Representative will also decide which of the data projects that their affiliates deposit with QDR count against their institution’s allotment of 5, 10, or 20 projects.
+A member institution’s Institutional Representative also decides which of the data projects that their affiliates deposit with QDR count against their institution’s allotment of 5, 10, or 20 projects.

 How Do Institutions Use Curation Services Included in Membership?